beesview/Exploratory-Data-Analysis/Project2/prj2.md

 dev.off()
 ````
 #### The non-road, nonpoint, on-road source types have all seen decreased emissions overall from 1999-2008 in Baltimore
 #### The point source saw a slight increase overall from 1999-2008.
-Also note that the point source saw a significant increase until 2005 at which point it decreases again by 2008 to just above the starting values.
+The point source show a significant increase until 2005 then decreases in 2008 to just above the starting values.

-#### Subset coal combustion related NEI data
-#### assume that coal combustion related SCC records are those where SCC.Level.One contains the substring 'comb' and SCC.Level.Four contains the substring 'coal'.
+#### Subseting coal combustion related NEI data, assuming that coal combustion related SCC records are those where SCC.Level.One contains the substring 'comb' and SCC.Level.Four contains the substring 'coal'.
 ````
 library(ggplot2)
 combustionRelated <- grepl("comb", SCC$SCC.Level.One, ignore.case=TRUE)